What is the process for becoming a School Volunteer?

 - Complete an Online Volunteer Application

-- Bring your valid photo ID to the school (they will copy it) - Military ID cannot be copied.
+- Bring your valid government issued photo ID (with birth date) to the school (they will copy it) - Military ID cannot be copied.
 Please bring an alternative form of photo ID to be copied.

 Please visit our website at www.bremertonschools.org/volunteer to begin the process today!